ChrisDev10github/FInalProject/README.md

 U.S. Census (Financial Data),
 U.S. Small Business Administration (Disaster Loan data), Willden Chase (S&P 500 Data),
-U.S Department of Labor Statistics (Unemployement Data).
+U.S Department of Labor Statistics (Unemployment Data).

 More information can be found within the Project Specifications folder, in the [DataSources PDF](https://github.com/ChrisDev10github/FInalProject/blob/main/Project%20Specifications/DataSources.pdf).
 The project management plan can also be found in this folder.